martus89/portfolio/README.md

 - Likes working with people - genuinely!
 - Will ask questions without fear and shame
-- Quickly blends in to every team
+- Quickly blends in with every team
-- Trained to handle hard stakeholders
+- Trained to handle so-called hard stakeholders
-- Pet lover (yes, even bosses pets ;) )
+- Pet lover (yes, even boss's pets ;) )
 - Negotiates even with terrorists
 - Always walks in to the room with a smile - virtual one, too
 - Self starter that wants to grow